 But these stupid Swiss citizens permanently refuse the budget for this great idea.
 It seems they prefer drinking wine’n’beer to paying taxes for planes.
 No problem, that’s democracy.

 And here in Pima we finally discover the solution for this dilemma.

 Swizzy politicians, buy slightly older planes.
 Not the latest fashion.
 Rather you should go for reliable good old quality.
 We found a few of these planes.
 They seem to be pretty good, probably cheap enough that Swizzy citizens wouldn’t oppose the deal – and the best of all: they have collapsible wings.
 So, they can even fly in the narrow valleys of Swizzie’s Alps.
 How great.

 Bisbee, 14th March

-A little more interesting their historic cementry.
-A place were visibly few guys were buried after a “natural” death.
+A little more interesting their historic cemetery.
+A place where visibly few guys having died of natural causes were buried.

 Enough of poor murdered Tombstonians.

 Time for a couple of beers in the saloon.

 After a night at the Bordello – the must have-been-B&B in Tombstone a visit to the Chiricahua National Monument.
 Please refrain from getting depressive because you never ever heard of it.
 Nor did we.
 It’s just a few hills near the Mexican border.
 It’s the place of what they call the Wonderland of Rocks.
 And an opportunity for a hike.

 Finally on to Bisbee – an old mining town next to the border.
 Famous for its historic buildings …